gestivalet/machine-learning/Udacity_Starbucks_DScapstone/README.md

 - other models: each algorithm has it's own way of reaching conclusions and there is not a particular way that will solve all problems better.
 So, additional models can potentially show better performances.

 These areas could be explored for further improvements in the results, but overall the goal of **predicting if an offer will be successful given customer demographic information, as well as some of the offer's characteristics** is not only feasible, but the classifiers trained here show that the features have a great discriminatory power to support the task.

+The algorithm implementation is one of the most interesting parts of the data science pipeline, but in this particular project, organizing the data has proven to be the most challenging task.
+That is true specially given the elaborated sequence of events that would need to take place and sometimes even within a time window.
+I certainly learned a great many deal of things with it and I'm proud of the solution I reached.

 ## Files